yashasroy/courses-yashas-minicourse/chapter1.md

 # How many samples does this dataset have?
 df._[_]

-# How many features does this dataset have?
+# How many columns does this dataset have?
 df._[_]

-# List out the features of this dataset
+# List out the columns of this dataset
 df._

 ```